Is Fractional Distillation A Chemical Or Physical Change

 Fractional distillation is a process used to separate a mixture of liquids with different boiling points.
 This process involves heating the mixture until the vapors of each liquid are produced and then collecting the different liquids in separate containers.
 The key to this process is that each liquid has a different boiling point, which allows for them to be separated as they vaporize and condense at different temperatures.
 The process of fractional distillation works by first heating the mixture until it reaches a temperature higher than the boiling points of any of its components.
 This causes the mixture to vaporize, and the resulting vapors are then passed through a condenser, which cools them down and causes them to condense into their respective liquids.
 The condensed liquids are then collected in separate vessels based on their boiling points.

-See also Where Is Bourbon Distilled
+See also Is Distilled Water A Buffer

 Fractional distillation is an important technique used in chemistry, particularly for separating mixtures of hydrocarbons or alcohols.
 It is also used in many industries such as oil refining, petrochemical production, wastewater treatment, and pharmaceutical manufacturing.
 In addition, fractional distillation can be used on some types of